OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/testing.md

 Automated testing for CDSS software varies by product, and is discussed in each product's developer documentation.
-It is expected that implementing automated testing for CDSS tools will continue to be a significant effort, especially for StateMod, because of the need to test individual features, and software when run on larger input datasets, which demonstrate interaction of components.
+It is expected that implementing automated testing for CDSS tools will continue to be a significant effort, especially for StateMod.
+StateMod requires testing of many individual features and receives large input datasets, resulting in complex interactions and outputs.

 ## Automated Testing Frameworks ##